Beefsupreme21/Interactive-Rating-Component/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Interactive rating component solution

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).

 ## Table of contents